SAFETAG/SAFETAG/docs/audit_content.md

   * summary - A short - two to three sentence - basic overview of the methodology.
   * description - An longer in-depth - two to three paragraph - overview of the methodology.
   * approach - Step-by-step explanation of the methodology used that is tool agnostic.
-  * threats - The threats that are explored with a methodology.
+  * risks - The risks that are associated with a methodology.
   * purpose - The purpose for the methodology used.
   * scope - An overview of the full scope of this type of methodology.
   * baseline skill set - The minimum skills required to safely carry out this methodology.